nocobase/docs/docs/en-US/handbook/ui/variables.md

 ### Parent object

 Similar to the "Current object", it represents the parent object of the current object.
+Supported in NocoBase v1.3.34-beta and above.

 ### Current record